dzhavat/dzhavat.github.io/_posts/2020-04-09-powershell-script-to-kill-a-process-on-windows.md

 `Select-String` searches each line of the `$foundProcesses` variable for a specific pattern defined by the `-Pattern` parameter.
 Normally, this returns a `MatchInfo` object representing the result of a match.
 However, when used with the `-Quiet` parameter, the return is a boolean where `True` means that the pattern is found and `False` otherwise.

 If the pattern is not found, then skip the rest of the script.
-Easy exit.
+Quick exit.

 But why exactly that pattern?